Daredevil: Born Again season 1: Writing

 Following the creative overhaul, serialized elements were set to be added.
 Scardapane was joined by writers Heather Bellson and Wigutow, and three new episodes were written: the pilot and the final two episodes of the first season.
 The pilot acts as a bridge between the Netflix series and Born Again.
 Scardapane felt the end of the Netflix series—which sees Murdock, Nelson, and Page planning to go into business together again—was a good starting point for Born Again and did not need too much explanation for new viewers.
 He felt it was important to include Nelson and Page because they are Murdock's "family structure".
 Nelson also provides comic relief, while Page is "the heart and soul" of the series.
 Cox explained that a few years have passed since the end of Daredevil, with the characters running their law firm Nelson, Murdock & Page and having a "pretty good rhythm" together.
 The cast said the events of the Netflix series were part of their characters' histories, and there are some new storylines that build on the original's events, but they did not want to dwell too much on past events or alienate new viewers.
 Corman, Ord, Blankenship, David Feige, Godfree, and Wong received credits on the existing six episodes, which were kept largely intact.
 Winderbaum said test audiences responded well to those episodes and believed this was due to fan appreciation for the characters.
 Scardapane agreed that several elements in the original version worked well—including Murdock's relationships, balancing his time as a lawyer and vigilante, and the pressures of an antagonist like Kingpin—but he felt there were storylines that needed to be added along with context from the Netflix series.
 Cox had particularly pushed back against the bank heist episode, "With Interest", feeling the story did not make sense in the modern day and was not "sophisticated enough".
 However, it was left unchanged and Cox acknowledged that it received positive responses upon release.
+Scardapane described the season as a "cobbled-together Frankenstein".
+He hoped the new premiere and finale episodes would give a strong idea of what they wanted the series to be in future seasons.